londailey6937/QuillPilot-Web/docs/REFERENCE_LIBRARY.md

 - ❌ No Writer Mode (no editing capabilities)
 - ❌ No rich text editor
 - ❌ No custom domains
-- ❌ Limited to spacing + dual coding only
+- ❌ Limited to spacing + sensory detail density only

 **Best for:** Trying out the tool, quick checks, students